meltano/meltano/docs/src/docs/integration.md

 If you'd like to specify (or override) the values of certain settings at runtime, on a per-pipeline basis, you can set them in the [`meltano elt`](/docs/command-line-interface.html#elt) execution environment using [environment variables](/docs/configuration.html#configuring-settings).

-This lets you use the same extractors and loaders (Singer taps and targets) in multiple pipelines, configured differently each time.
+This lets you use the same extractors and loaders (Singer taps and targets) in multiple pipelines, configured differently each time, as an alternative to creating [multiple configurations](/docs/configuration.html#multiple-plugin-configurations) using [plugin inheritance](/docs/plugins.html#plugin-inheritance).

 On a shell, you can explicitly `export` environment variables, that will be passed along to every following command invocation, or you can specify them in-line with a specific invocation, ahead of the command: